dcmi/dcap/TAP/examples/samvera_mods_to_rdf/readme.md

 - The Recommendation included predicates from some vocabularies like the MARC Code List for Relators, indicating that any predicate from that vocabulary could be used, and presenting this with form such as relators:[term] or classSchemes:[code].
 Where this form was found, I replaced the bracketed element with a sample term and amended the note to convey the intended meaning.

-- I would like to acknowledge the tremendous amount of work carried out by community members in the working group over a long period of time that went into the creation of this set of recommendations, and to applaud them for it.
+- I would like to acknowledge the tremendous amount of work carried out by members of the Samvera community over a long period of time that went into the creation of this set of recommendations, and to applaud them for it.
 I encourage interested parties to consult the Recommendation itself for full details on the process and its outcomes.

 John Huck
 November, 2020